- Improve understanding of oceanic iodine emissions into the atmosphere.

 Laboratory studies don’t always provide realistic representations of the real environment.
-Previous literature studies of the I–(aq) + O3(g) reaction [3,4] had to be perfomed at iodide and/or ozone concentrations vastly above those occurring in the natural environment, raising questions about how reliably laboratory results can be extrapolated to ambient conditions.
+Previous studies of the I–(aq) + O3(g) reaction had to be perfomed at iodide and/or ozone concentrations vastly above those occuring in the natural environment, raising questions about how reliably laboratory results can be extrapolated to ambient conditions.

-In contrast, this project uses state-of-the-art analytical instruments to follow this reaction at ambient iodide and O3 concentrations.
-The CENTA student will use our existing broadband cavity enhanced absorption spectroscopy (BBCEAS) instrument, which has a proven detection limit for molecular iodine of 4 pptv (= 4´10–12 mixing ratio).
-The BBCEAS light beam is integrated into a bespoke, thermostated reaction vessel and records I2 concentrations 3.5 cm above the liquid’s surface .
-Experiments will investigate I2 fluxes from artifical seawater (buffered solutions of iodide, bromide, chloride concentrations) and natural seawater samples.
+In contrast, this project uses state-of-the-art analytical instruments to follow the reaction at ambient iodide and O3 concentrations.
+The CENTA student will use our existing broadband cavity enhanced absorption spectroscopy (BBCEAS) instrument, which has a proven detection limit for molecular iodine of 4 pptv (= 4´10–12 mixing ratio) .
+Experiments will investigate I2 fluxes from artifical seawater (buffered solutions of variable iodide, bromide, chloride concentrations) and natural seawater samples.
 Additionally, the BBCEAS instrument is scheduled to participate in oceanographic fieldwork in the Atlantic ocean in winter 2021/22, which will generate an observational dataset to compare with these laboratory results.

 Training and skills

-The student will join the Atmospheric Chemistry Group at the University of Leicester and thereby benefit from the group’s extensive expertise in trace gas detection methods, data analysis techniques, atmospheric modelling, fieldwork skills and logistics planning.
+The student will join the Atmospheric Chemistry Group at Leicester University and thereby benefit from the group’s extensive expertise in trace gas detection methods, data analysis techniques, atmospheric modelling, field work skills and logistics planning.
 Targeted training will be given to use the broadband cavity enhanced absorption spectrometer (BBCEAS), its spectral fitting software, and other relevant supporting instrumentation available in the group.
-We offer various lecture courses that are directly relevant to the project: e.g. Earth System Science.
+We offer various Master’s level lecture courses that are directly relevant to the project: e.g. Earth System Science.

 Partners and collaboration

-We have an existing collaboration with colleagues at York University from our consortium NERC award “Iodide in the ocean: distribution and impact on iodine flux and ozone loss”.
+We have an existing collaboration with colleagues at York University.
 Experimental data gathered by the CENTA student will feed into, and be used to refine, York’s model of the chemical mechanism for the I–(aq) + O3(g) reaction.
 This interfacial model is used by atmospheric modellers to parameterise oceanic iodine emissions.
-The collaboration provides the student with a ready-made platform to discuss results obtained during the CENTA PhD studentship and to integrate their results into collaborative atmospheric modelling activities.
+The collaboration provides the student with a ready-made platform to discuss datasets obtained during the CENTA PhD studentship and to integrate their results into collaborative atmospheric modelling activities.

 Potential applicants are welcome to discuss the project with the lead supervisor: